minetest-mods/technic/manual.md

 normally has administrative privileges, and can obtain a world anchor by entering the chat command "/give singleplayer technic:admin\_anchor".

-The world anchor tries to force a cubical area, centred upon the anchor, to stay loaded.
+The world anchor tries to force a cubical area, centered upon the anchor, to stay loaded.
 The distance from the anchor to the most distant map nodes that it will keep loaded is referred to as the "radius", and can be set in the world anchor's interaction form.
 The radius can be set as low